FusionAuth/fusionauth-import-scripts/README.md

 This script will use the Import API to bulk create users for load testing FusionAuth.

-To begin, modify the section that begins with `BEGIN Modify these variables for your Import`.
-Once you have provided an API key, Application Id, Tenant Id and FusionAuth URL you may execute the script.

 The following gems are required to run this import script.

 ```ruby